RistomattiP/Website-audit/README.md

 ![alt text](https://github.com/RistomattiP/Website-audit/blob/master/wp%20plugin.PNG)

-## Testing
+## Installation

-For testing this plugin you can host WordPress on localhost.
+To test this plugin you can host WordPress on localhost.

 7 step guide for installing WordPress on your localhost: https://www.themeum.com/install-wordpress-localhost/